 With the increase in the use of alternative treatments for people has come the same increase in horses.
 There is a lot of information out there and evidence of the benefits of using herbals for horses.
 Unfortunately there are few actual scientific studies.
 However, more and more are popping up and are having positive results for how the world of natural, preventative, holistic care is viewed.

 In February 2018, the University of Veterinary Medicine conducted a study of the pharmacokinetics (study of absorption, distribution, metabolism and excretion) of harpagoside, the active ingredient in Devil’s Claw.
-Devil’s Claw has a long history of use as an anti-inflammatory and analgesic agent.
-It has been effective on symptoms of arthritis, muscle pain, headaches, improving digestion and rheumatic pain.
-In horses it has been found beneficial for degenerative disorders, inflammation, pain due to arthritis and muscle pain.
+Devil’s Claw has a long history of being used for discomfort, stiffness and general aging.
+It has been effective on symptoms of aging, muscle discomfort, headaches, improving digestion and rheumatic discomfort.
+In horses it has been found beneficial for degenerative disorders, swelling, discomfort due to aging and stiffness.
 In the most recent study, the researchers gathered information in order to design a dosing regimen of Devil’s Claw for horses as well as obtain additional information on the effects of Devil’s Claw on the equine.

 Six, healthy, warm-blooded horses, without any history of joint issues, including 1 gelding and 5 mares, were selected for this study.
 They were given doses of harpagoside based on the recommended dose for humans while considering their body weight and mass.
 In trial one, each horse was given 5 mg of harpagoside.
 This was followed by a 7 day washout period and then for trial 2 each horse was given 10 mg of harpagoside.
 Blood samples were collected every half hour for the first 3 hours and then again at 4, 6, 8, 12 and 24 hour marks in each trial.